-Alternatively you can trigger a bundle installation via D-Bus.
+Alternatively you can trigger a bundle installation using the D-Bus API.

 3.4 Viewing the System Status

 For debugging purposes and for scripting it is helpful to gain an overview of the current system as RAUC sees it.
 The status command allows this: